oroinc/documentation/user_guide/system_entities_opportunities.rst

   - Leave a Comment (if needed)

-  - Define the Owner (efines what Users can view and manage this attachment) By default the Attachment Owner is set to the User that has created the Attachment.
+  - Define the Owner (defines what Users can view and manage this attachment) By default the Attachment Owner is set to the User that has created the Attachment.

 The attachment will be available from the *Additional Information/Attachments* section of the Opportunity instance.